-The 2015-16 review, conducted by the Corporate Governance Group in conjunction with the Audit and Performance Review Committee identified 26 key elements to the Authority's governance arrangements:
+The 2016-17 review has identified 26 key elements to the Authority's governance arrangements:

-- 1. The Authority was constituted under the Devon and Somerset Fire and Rescue Authority (Combination Scheme) Order 2006.
-The Authority has strategic responsibility for discharging fire and rescue authority functions for the combined area with the day-to-day responsibility resting with the Chief Fire Officer and other officers within the Executive Board. - For the majority of the 2015-16 financial year, the Authority comprised 24 Members appointed by the constituent authorities (Devon County Council, Somerset County Council, Plymouth City Council and Torbay Council).
-In addition, there is an
+- The Authority was constituted under the Devon and Somerset Fire and Rescue Authority (Combination Scheme) Order 2006.
+The Authority has strategic responsibility for discharging fire and rescue authority functions for the combined area with the day-to-day responsibility resting with the Chief Fire Officer and other officers within the Executive Board. - 2.
+For the majority of the 2016-17 financial year, the Authority comprised 26 Members appointed by the constituent authorities (Devon County Council, Somerset County Council, Plymouth City Council and Torbay Council).
+In addition, there is an "independent person" appointed in accordance with the requirements of the Localism Act 2011. - 3.
+For the majority of the 2016-17 financial year, the Authority operated with the following committee structure:- - Resources Committee (7 Members) - Human Resources Management & Development Committee (7 Members); - Audit & Performance Review Committee (7 Members); - Community Safety & Corporate Planning Committee (7 Members); - Determinations & Dispensations Committee (5 Members); - Capital Programme Working Party (4 Members).

 &lt;sup>1 Total membership can fluctuate annually based on operation of the apportionment formula (by reference to the relative electoral rolls of the constituent authorities) in the Combination Scheme Order.
-In May 2015, because of operation of this formula, the Authority saw a decrease in Membership from 25 to 24.
+In May 2016, because of operation of this formula, the Authority saw an increase in Membership to 26 members.
 Membership details can be found on the Authority website - www.dsfire.gov.uk